 DUC1 is commonly known as South Sunset and is located in Banning's southwestern SOI.
 A portion of DUC1 extends outside of the Banning SOI to the City of Beaumont corporate boundary.
-Exhibit 28 illustrates the location of DUC1.
+Exhibit 27 illustrates the location of DUC1.
+DUC1 is entirely within the area known as South Bobcat, which the City has expressed interest in being included in the Banning SOI.

-Banning's SOI and City boundaries enclose two (2) LAFCO-identified unincorporated islands or pockets (noted as P1a and P1b on Exhibit 28).
-The City has proposed two (2) SOI expansions, the Morongo/Cabazon SOI amendment illustrated in Exhibit 29 and the South Bobcat SOI amendment illustrated in Exhibit 30.
+Banning's SOI and City boundaries enclose two (2) LAFCO-identified unincorporated islands or pockets (noted as P1a and P1b on Exhibit 27).
+The City has proposed two (2) SOI expansions, the Morongo/Cabazon SOI amendment illustrated in Exhibit 28 and the South Bobcat SOI amendment illustrated in Exhibit 29.
 The proposed Morongo/Cabazon SOI amendment would include a DUC.
 The proposed South Bobcat SOI Amendment would include most of existing DUC1.